 In the figure, the example from the use case: Smart Sustainable Parks is given.
-Park and Nature would be responsible for the Existing Business System to maintain parks and the sensors to collect the soil moisture data.
-Intraservice would be responsible for the Integration, Data Sharing, IoT Platform, and the Connectivity.
+Park and Nature would be responsible for the Existing Business System to maintain parks and the sensors to collect the soil moisture

 The scope of the Intraservice project to establish CIP as a service does not include the organisational requirements or the prerequisites to take advantage of the CIP service.
 Some examples of these are how an organisation should classify its data, as well as having the resources required to work with the question.
 Also, when the project to establish the service of CIP was started, it was assumed that each city department or organisation could decide if they wanted to use CIP or not.
 The City's executive office has now started a project called "Data as a strategic resource" and is expected to establish policies and guidelines for the different authorities and companies within the City in respect to data sharing.
 CIP is expected to be part of the policies to implement data sharing.